 For all of its merits, however, experience shows that SBB is not necessarily right for every district.
 So before leaders dive into transforming their planning and budgeting processes, we encourage them to stop and ask—is SBB the right strategy for us?

-To support districts with this question, we’ve created “Transforming School Funding: A Guide to Implementing Student-Based Budgeting.”
-Grounded in ERS’ many years of experience working with districts on their funding models, the Guide walks leaders through the key decisions and practical steps to consider in implementing SBB, as well as real-world examples of other districts’ choices.
-It highlights the conditions that tend to make SBB work—and the ones that might give pause.
+To support districts with this question, we’ve created a Student-Based Budgeting Toolkit.
+Grounded in ERS’ many years of experience working with districts on their funding models, the toolkit and related implementation guides walk leaders through the key decisions and practical steps to consider in implementing SBB, as well as real-world examples of other districts’ choices.

 For district leaders who are wondering where to begin, we suggest these three big-picture questions: